aprijunaidi/scopus-wos-combine/README.md

 ## Why Combine Scopus and WoS?

 Both Scopus and WoS are rich sources of bibliometric data, each with their own strengths.
 Scopus, with its extensive journal coverage and citation data, and WoS, known for its robust citation indexing, provide complementary insights.
-By combining these databases, we can leverage the strengths of both, resulting in a more comprehensive and robust dataset for our research.
+By combining these databases, we can leverage the strengths of both, resulting in a more comprehensive and robust dataset for our research or create your own SLR.

 ## How Do We Use R Studio?